Enemies to Lovers Sci Fi Romance: Where to Start

 You want the enemies to lovers arc to be the actual engine of the story, not decoration around a different plot.

-You want the conflict between the leads to be real — not a soft misunderstanding — and the resolution to cost something before it arrives.
+You want the conflict between the leads to be real (not a soft misunderstanding) and the resolution to cost something before it arrives.
 You want a full, unambiguous happy ending.

-But maximum on-page heat is not your first requirement.
+But maximum on page heat is not your first requirement.

 If that is you, The Starfall Accord was built for exactly this combination.

 The two leads begin as genuine obstacles to each other.
-One is sent to contain the other.
+One is sent to contain the other, and neither has any intention of making that easy.

-The universe they are operating in is one where political structures are collapsing and trust has a real cost — which means every step toward each other carries weight that does not get hand-waved away.
+The universe they are operating in is one where political structures are collapsing and trust has a real cost, which means every step toward each other carries weight that does not get hand waved away.

-Not a sequel setup.
 The arc that opened in chapter one closes fully before the story ends.

-To set expectations clearly: The Starfall Accord is a closed door romance, around a two on a five-point spice scale.
+To set expectations clearly: The Starfall Accord is a closed door romance, around a two on a five point spice scale.
 The intensity is emotional, not explicit.

-If the books listed above — particularly Ice Planet Barbarians or Polaris Rising — are the heat level you are specifically searching for, they will serve you better than this one.
+If the books listed above (particularly Ice Planet Barbarians or Polaris Rising) are the heat level you are specifically searching for, they will serve you better than this one.

 That is not a hedge; it is a straight answer so you do not spend money on a book that is not what you want.